-Figure 1 Flow vector Volute Casing Inlet.

-For our project’s design, a volute casing was integrated with the rotor disc stacks, where flow will first progress and accelerate through the volute channel before entering the disc stacks.
+For our project’s design, a volute casing was integrated with the rotor disc stacks, where flow will first progress and accelerate through the volute channel before entering the disc stacks (cross sectional design in Figure 1).
 As opposed to nozzle, which was widely implemented across the literature, volute casing provides the medium a spiralling pattern such that fluid’s velocity can be more uniformly distributed throughout the discs’ perimeter.
 Aside from that, the design simplicity also makes it much appealing for a huge range of applications.

 Flow Angle and Boundary Conditions